Christos-Hadjinikolis/Christos-Hadjinikolis.github.io/_posts/2021-02-14-python-envs.md

 python-build: use zlib from xcode sdk
 Installed Python-3.9.0 to /Users/<username>/.pyenv/versions/3.9.0
 ```
-Once you, installation is complete, you can set this version as your global:
+Once installation is complete, you can set this version as your global:
 ```shell
 $ pyenv global 3.9.0
 ```